-This recommended development standard is similar to the greenway landscape standard that has been in place since 1987, however, it is more broadly applied to address concerns about the lack of adequate habitat in the North Reach.
 The recommended vegetation standard is more flexible than the existing landscape standard because applicants for development permits will be able to comply with the requirement in a variety of ways:

-- applicants will be able to count existing vegetation toward meeting the standard; - new vegetation can be planted anywhere on the site rather than just within the greenway setback;

-- vegetation planted along the river bank or adjacent to existing natural resource area can reduce the total requirement to 10 percent or 5 percent; and - the applicant will have the option to meet the standard by paying a fee-in-lieu of planting vegetation on-site.
+- applicants will be able to count existing vegetation toward meeting the standard; - new vegetation can be planted anywhere on the site rather than just within the greenway setback; - the applicant will have the option to meet the standard by paying a fee-in-lieu of planting vegetation on-site.
 The payment will be directed to the River Restoration Program.